Nammu: Character

 Few sources providing information about Nammu's character are known.
 Most of them come from the Old Babylonian period.
 Based on indirect evidence it is assumed she was associated with water, though there is debate among researchers over whether sweet or saline.
 No explicit references to Nammu being identical with the sea are known, and Manuel Ceccarelli in a recent study suggests she might have represented groundwater.
+Jan Lisman, who views Nammu as having been a representation of the primordial ocean/sea from which the rest of the cosmos emerged, believes that Nammu's association with this body of water may have come from the influence of the goddess Tiamat.

 In the local tradition of Eridu, Nammu was regarded as a creator deity.
 There is no indication in known texts that she had a spouse when portrayed as such.
 Julia M. Asher-Greve suggests that while generally treated as a goddess, Nammu can be considered asexual in this context.
 Joan Goodnick Westenholz assumed the process of creation she was involved in was imagined as comparable to parthenogenesis.
 While primordial figures were often considered to no longer be active by the ancient Mesopotamians, in contrast with other deities, Nammu was apparently believed to still exist as an active figure.

 Nammu was also associated with incantations, apotropaic magic and tools and materials used in them.
 In a single incantation she is called bēlet egubbê, "mistress of the holy water basin", but this epithet was usually regarded as belonging to Ningirima, rather than her.
 In texts of this genre, she could be invoked in order to purificate or consecrate something, or against demons, illness or scorpions.